Skip to main content

 1. Go to Settings > CI/CD > Variables

-2. Add STABLY_API_KEY with your API key (mark as masked)
+2. Add STABLY_API_KEY with your API key (mark as protected and masked)

-3. Add STABLY_PROJECT_ID with your project ID (optional, mark as masked)
+3. Add STABLY_PROJECT_ID with your project ID (mark as masked)

 Create Pipeline Configuration